sematext/docs/docs/experience/user-satisfaction.md

 title: User Satisfaction
 description: How user satisfaction is measured in Sematext Experience

-On the Overview page of your Experience app you will notice several scores that show the overall user satisfaction for the related performance section of your website.
+On the Overview page of your Experience App you will notice several scores that show the overall user satisfaction for the related performance section of your website.

 <img
   class="content-modal-image"